 More than 20,000 pork producers and ag professionals from throughout the world attend WPX each year.
-Attendance tallied 23,085 in 2016.

 FREE with Admission

-Visit the 45 hospitality tents placed throughout the fairgrounds — along Grand Avenue, Ruan Plaza, Rock Island Avenue and the Swine Barn.
+Visit the 50 hospitality tents placed throughout the fairgrounds — along Grand Avenue, Ruan Plaza, Rock Island Avenue and the Swine Barn.
 Expo attendees can drop in and visit with company representatives to learn about the latest innovations and developments.

-Nationwide, more than 68,000 pork producers marketed more than 115 million hogs in 2015.
+Nationwide, more than 60,000 pork producers marketed more than 115 million hogs in 2016.

-Approximately 30 million pigs are raised in Iowa annually, making it the No. 1 pork-producing state in the nation.
+Approximately 31 million pigs are raised in Iowa annually, making it the No. 1 pork-producing state in the nation.